CladiusIV/Snakegame-JS/README.md

 Another SnakeGame (WIP)
-Snake game made with the library P5.JS using JavaScript.
+Game made with the library P5.JS.

 Known bugs list: Not initializing?